Kjerringøy Trading Post

 A rare, historical gem

-The trading posts on the coast represented a turning point in the history of Northern Norway.
-A turning point that meant that the profits from the rich fishing trade remained in the north, which was crucial for the region's development throughout the 19th century.
+Kjerringoy trading post is one of Norway's best-preserved trading posts from the 19th century.
+The trading posts along the coast marked a turning point in the history of Northern Norway, where the profits from the fish trade began to remain in the north.
+This was crucial for the region's development throughout the 19th century.

-In Kramboden you will find another untouched interior, where even parts of the product range from the 19th century and the first half of the 20th century are still on the shelves.
-In addition, the store is full of new, nostalgic goods and souvenirs to buy home.
-Here you really shop like in the old days.
+In Kramboden, parts of the product range from the 19th century and the first half of the 20th century are still on the shelves, side by side with local products and souvenirs you can take home.

 Arrival